leahgibson/graduate_work/README.md

-I will upload my masters thesis and corresponding code after June 24 when I have defended.
+I will upload my masters thesis and corresponding code in mid July.